codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/preview-environments.md

 With this setup, the pipeline runs when the PR is closed, regardless of whether it was merged or not (which is exactly what you want as in both cases the test environment is not needed anymore).

-## Viewing all environments in the  Codefresh GUI
+## Viewing all environments in the  Codefresh UI

 You can combine the pipeline above with any Codefresh UI dashboard if you want to see all your temporary environments in a single view.